open-telemetry/build-tools/semantic-conventions/syntax.md

 - `id`, string that uniquely identifies the semantic convention.
 - `type`, optional enum, defaults to `span` (with a warning if not present).
 - `brief`, string, a brief description of the semantic convention.
+- `stability`, required enum, either `stable` or `experimental`, specifies the stability of the attribute.
 - `note`, optional string, a more elaborate description of the semantic convention.
    It defaults to an empty string.
-- `prefix`, optional string, prefix for the attributes for this semantic convention.
-   It defaults to an empty string.
 - `extends`, optional string, reference another semantic convention `id`.
-   It inherits the prefix, and all attributes defined in the specified semantic convention.
+   It inherits all attributes defined in the specified semantic convention.
 - `deprecated`, optional, when present marks the semantic convention as deprecated.
    The string provided as `<description>` MUST specify why it's deprecated and/or what to use instead.
 - `attributes`, list of attributes that belong to the semantic convention.